Praneelreddykarri/LowLevelDesign/README.md

 ## Conclusion

-By understanding and applying SOLID principles and design patterns, you can create software that is not only effective but also easy to maintain and scale.
-This repository serves as a foundation for your learning journey, providing examples and explanations to deepen your understanding.
+This repository serves as a foundation for Low Level Design learning journey, providing examples and explanations to deepen LLD Knowledge.
 Happy coding!